pwittchen/ReactiveNetwork/RELEASING.md

 - go to "Staging Repositories" and sort by last "Updated" date and time
 - close and release artifact
 - wait for the Maven Sync (up to 48 hours)
-- when sync is done, checkout to the `master` branch
+- when sync is done, checkout to the `RxJava1.x` or `RxJava2.x` branch
 - update `CHANGELOG.md` file with new release version, current date and release notes
 - bump library version in "Download" section in `README.md` file
 - create new tagged GitHub release with name the same as `VERSION_NAME` from `gradle.properties` and release notes